Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Inferences
 ---
 1. Overall Average Trends by Year
-   - In 2022/2023 Subscription period, each customer brought in an average of 1,997.84 to the business
+   - In 2022/2023 Subscription period, each customer brought in an average of  1,999.43 to the business
-   - In 2023/2024 Subscription period, each customer brought in an average of 1,997.22 to the business
+   - In 2023/2024 Subscription period, each customer brought in an average of  1,998.35 to the business
-   - The Average revenue declined by 0.031% in the 2023/2024 Subscription period.
+   - The Average revenue declined by 0.05% in the 2023/2024 Subscription period.
-   - SOPHIA is the best performing customer with an average revenue of 2,016.
-In contrast, PAUL brought in an average of 1,974.
+   - SOPHIA is the best performing customer with an average revenue of  2,010.00.
+In contrast, CHRIS brought in an average of 1,980.63.

 2. Regional Performance
-   - The SOUTH region brought in the highest overall average revenue of 2,004.31 per subscriber for both subscription periods.
+   - The WEST region brought in the highest overall average revenue of  2,002.90 per subscriber for both subscription periods.
-   - The NORTH region brought in the least average revenue of 1,993.01 per subscriber for both subscription periods.
+   - The NORTH region brought in the least average revenue of  1,994.30 per subscriber for both subscription periods.

 3. Performance by Subscription types
-   - PREMIUM subscription type had the highest average revenue of 2,004 per subscriber for both subscription periods.
+   - STANDARD subscription type had the highest average revenue of 2,002.90 per subscriber for both subscription periods.
-   - BASIC subscription type brought in the least which was 1,994  per subscriber for both subscription periods.
+   - BASIC subscription type brought in the least which was  1,996.14 per subscriber for both subscription periods.

 4. Insights(Strategic Implications to the Business)
-   - BASIC subscription type brought in the least average revenue of 1,994 per subscriber for both subscription periods.
-The Company has not been able to retain its customers.
+   - BASIC subscription type brought in the least average revenue for both subscription periods.
+   - The Company has not been able to retain its customers.
 None of the past customers for subscription period 2022/2023 renewed their subscription, although some did not cancel  their subscription.
    - The Company's Subscription Revenue greatly declined by 20% in the year 2023/2024 subscription period, this might be due to both the number of subscribers which is 33.33%(8       subscribers) lower compared to the 2022/2023 subscription period(there were 12 subscribers).

 ### Conclusion
 ---
-- The Price of BASIC SUBSCRIPTION TYPE should be reviewed higher so as to boost the company's average revenue per subscriber .
+- The Price of BASIC SUBSCRIPTION TYPE should be reviewed higher as it has a high subscriber list, a price uncrease will boost the company's average revenue per subscriber .
 However, the Company needs to be very careful in taking this action as this might cause some subscibers to cancel or not renew their subscriptions.
 - Follow-ups and surveys should be done to understand why customers are not renewing subscriptions after a subscription period and why they are cancelling susbscriptions.